 Provide training, development tools and performance evaluations

-In this year’s Global Human Capital Trends survey released by Deloitte, only 32 per cent of responding organizations track a contingent worker's quality of work.
+A recent Global Human Capital Trends survey released by Deloitte, states only 32 per cent of responding organizations track a contingent worker's quality of work.
 Yet, in order for contingent workers to see a long term relationship, they need to see that you're interested in the work they've accomplished and the value they bring to the organization.
 It's important for HR to work with teams across the entire organization, from legal to IT, to set clear performance goals and provide the training for a productive engagement.
 Extending your contingent worker management strategy across your entire organization will ensure the worker has a clear understanding of the company's goals and strategy -- immersing them more within the culture and brand.

 Uncover motivation factors